University of Pittsburgh School of Medicine: History

 Chartered on June 4, 1883, as the Western Pennsylvania Medical College, the school opened with a class of 57 students in September 1886.
 Originally a free-standing school formed by local physicians, the college founders had sought affiliation with the Western University of Pennsylvania even prior to its founding, and in 1892, the school became affiliated with the university becoming the Medical Department of Western University.
 By 1895 the college had begun a four-year course of study, and in 1908 the college was completely integrated into the Western University of Pennsylvania, the same year the university was renamed to the University of Pittsburgh.
 Abraham Flexner, a renowned educator, published his first report, Medical Education in the U.S. and Canada, in 1910 after he had visited 155 medical schools, including the University of Pittsburgh School of Medicine.
-In his report, Flexner made the following comments relative to the University of Pittsburgh School of Medicine: “Since the present management took hold last fall, the admission of students has been more carefully supervised, the building has been put in excellent condition....
-Whole-time instructors of modern training and ideals have been secured...
-A new building is in the process of erection...”

-Flexner went on to cite the school as an example of what could be accomplished through sound University Management.

 For the next four decades, the school continued to evolve.
 At the end of World War II, active planning for a major change was initiated with the encouragement and assistance of the Mellons, a prominent Pittsburgh family.
 The university accepted the University Health Center concept and, in 1953, appointed the first vice chancellor of the Schools of the Health Professions.
 Plans were made to house the Schools of Medicine, Dental Medicine, Nursing, and Pharmacy in a new building contiguous to the principal teaching hospitals and the Graduate School of Public Health.

 To generate the necessary capital, the university planned a fund drive to raise an endowment.
 A handsome beginning was made when, by mid-December 1953, $15 million was assured by grants of $5 million each from the A. W. Mellon Educational and Charitable Trust, the Richard King Mellon Foundation, and the Sarah Mellon Scaife Foundation.

 The new building, Scaife Hall, was completed in 1956, and recruitment of additional full-time faculty was begun.
 With increased facilities and faculty, the School of Medicine began to be recognized as a major center for research in a number of areas.
 In turn, the faculty of the School of Medicine attracted appreciable support for research and training from the National Institutes of Health and other federal agencies.
 Moreover, the school became assured of financial support for medical education when, in 1967, the university became state related as part of the higher education system of the Commonwealth of Pennsylvania.